lambdaclass/ARC20_leo/README.md

 ### To run **Test** functions:
-In every ARC20 function the input values are declared in ```\input\arc20_leo.in``` Each Test function uses the algorithm of the original function and compare the output of this with the values coded into the test function.
+In every ARC20 function the input values are declared in ```\input\arc20_leo.in``` Each Test function uses the algorithm of the original function and compares its output with the values coded into the test function.
-In case the comparisons were successful, the Test function will return True in a boolean variable.
+In case the comparison is successful, the Test function will return True in a boolean variable.